-If you’ve already filed a workers comp claim, chances are you already have a workers’ comp claims adjuster working on your case.
+If you’ve already filed a workers’ compensation claim, chances are you already have a workers’ comp adjuster working on your case.
 But if you think they’re there to help you get your benefits, then you’re absolutely wrong.

 What Does a Workers Comp Claims Adjuster Do?

-In a nutshell, a workers comp adjuster’s job is to weed out compensable from non-compensable claims.
+Workers compensation claims adjusters are basically insurance adjusters that specialize in workers’ compensation cases.
+Their primary role is to weed out compensable from non-compensable workers compensation claims.
 And if it’s compensable, how much benefits should be paid.
-They are trained, very skilled, and knowledgeable about workers’ comp laws.
+They are trained, very skilled, and very knowledgeable about workers’ comp laws and processes.

 - confirm that you filed your claim within the time limit

 - gather medical reports related to your injury

 - interview witnesses to the accident

 - put together a team of doctors you can choose from